|AMARUS TEA & TINCTURE|

 Phyllanthus prevents liver damage; it also reduces increased liver enzymes, following occurred damage such as from alcohol and drugs, which can lead to cirrhosis (scarring of the liver).

-Used in liver detoxification (detox) programs; helps removing accumulated toxins in the liver.
+Used in liver detoxification (detox) programs; it helps removing accumulated toxins in the liver.

 Phyllanthus has a positive effect on antiviral activity and the liver biochemistry in chronic HBV (Hepatitis B Virus) infection.